 Document Production and Office Support is located in room T-157, in the Duplication and Mail Room.
-The purpose of the area is to support all areas of the College in any way that it can.
+The purpose of the area is to support all offices of the college.
 Below is an outline of hours, services, time lines, etc. If you have any questions that are not answered, please feel free to come in and talk with any of the staff.

 Hours of Service:

-Monday through Friday 7:30 a.m. to 4:30 p.m. (during the Summer the office closed on Fridays).
+Monday through Friday 7:30 a.m. to 4:30 p.m. (during the summer, when board approved, the office will be closed on Fridays).
 After hour work requests may be left in mailbox #32.
-Work request forms are available in the office and also in the Duplication and Mail Room.
+Work request forms are available online.

 Word Processing Services:

 Processing of forms, memos, letters, envelopes, minutes, quizzes, tests, worksheets, handouts, lists, reports, programs, booklets, posters, banners etc., is available in the office.
-We can also do mail merges, either using addresses provided by you, or addresses sent to us from Information Technology Resources.
-We can also stuff, fold and mail out your mail merges with our mailing machine.
+We also do mail merges, either using addresses provided by you, or addresses sent to us from Information Technology Resources.
+We print, stuff, fold and mail out your mail merges with our mailing machine.
 Ask us how.
 We have the ability to scan drawings onto a disk and include them in your handouts.
 We will be happy to discuss any project that you might be considering to determine the best way to get it done.
-On the following page is a list of guidelines for turnaround times.
+Below is a list of guidelines for turnaround times.

-We can provide assistance in the development of flyers, posters, brochures, postcards, banners, and Powerpoint presentations.
+We can provide assistance in the development of fliers, posters, brochures, postcards, banners, and PowerPoint presentations.
 We will be glad to help you with any project that you have in mind.

 Guidelines for Work Turnaround Times